Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

 The $M_{\rm T2}$~\cite{Lester:1999tx,Cheng:2008hk,Barr:2009jv} variable, which was used similarly in Ref.~\cite{Han:2014aea}, corresponds to the minimal mass of a pair-produced parent which could consistently decay into the visible dilepton system and the observed missing transverse momentum vector sum under a specific hypothesis for the mass of the invisible species.
 We compute two versions of this variable, $M_{\rm T2}^{0}$ and $M_{\rm T2}^{100}$, corresponding respectively to a massless hypothesis and a $100$~GeV hypothesis.
 The former is consistent with the MET arising from neutrinos, and the latter is consistent with a dark matter candidate in the neighborhood of our benchmark model.

-Finally, the ditau mass variable $M_{\tau\tau}$~\cite{Ellis:1987xu} where each pair was emitted collinear with each of the observed leptons and arises (along with the lepton) from the decay of a highly boosted $\tau$.
+Finally, the ditau mass variable $M_{\tau\tau}$~\cite{Ellis:1987xu} attempts to reconstruct the invariant mass of a $\tau\tau$ pair that has decayed leptonically under the hypothesis that the MET is associated with two pair of neutrinos that are emitted collinearly with each of the observed leptons.
 Momentum conservation in the transverse plane is then sufficient to reconstruct the energy of each neutrino pair, which in turn determines the momentum of each hypothetical $\tau$ and allows one to reconstruct the invariant mass of the pair.
-This quantity may be expressed in closed form~\cite{Dutta:2017nqv} as \be m_{\tau \tau}^2 \equiv -m_{\ell_1 \ell_2}^2 \frac{(P_T^{\ell_1} \times P_T^j)\cdot (P_T^{\ell_2} \times P_T^j)} {|P_T^{\ell_1} \times P_T^{\ell_2}|^2} \,, \ee where $m_{\ell_1 \ell_2}^2$ is the invariant squared mass of the visible lepton system.
-One may confirm that $m_{\tau \tau}^2 = m_Z^2$ if the neutrinos are collinear with the charged leptons produced by $\tau$-decay, with the $\tau$s arising from the process $Zj \rightarrow \bar \tau \tau j$.
-Note that $m_{\tau \tau}^2 > 0$ if either $-P_T^{j}$ or $P_T^{j}$ lies between $P_T^{\ell_1}$ and $P_T^{\ell_2}$, and is negative if neither do.
+This quantity may be expressed in closed form~\cite{Dutta:2017nqv} as \be M_{\tau \tau}^2 \equiv -M_{\ell_1 \ell_2}^2 \frac{(P_T^{\ell_1} \times P_T^j)\cdot (P_T^{\ell_2} \times P_T^j)} {|P_T^{\ell_1} \times P_T^{\ell_2}|^2} \,, \ee where $M_{\ell_1 \ell_2}^2$ is the invariant squared mass of the visible lepton system.
+One may confirm that $M_{\tau \tau}^2 = M_Z^2$ if the neutrinos are collinear with the charged leptons produced by $\tau$-decay, with the $\tau$s arising from the process $Zj \rightarrow \bar \tau \tau j$ (see Appendix~\ref{sec:Appendix_mtautau} for details).
+Note that $M_{\tau \tau}^2 > 0$ if either $-P_T^{j}$ or $P_T^{j}$ lies between $P_T^{\ell_1}$ and $P_T^{\ell_2}$, and is negative if neither do.
 This makes the ditau mass a good kinematic variable for more generally distinguishing event topology, in addition to rejecting events that involve the process $Z \rightarrow \bar \tau \tau \rightarrow \bar \ell \ell +4\nu$.
-We define $m_{\tau \tau} \equiv {\rm sign}\,[m_{\tau \tau}^2]\times\!\sqrt{\vert m_{\tau \tau}^2\vert}$.
+We define $M_{\tau \tau} \equiv {\rm sign}\,[M_{\tau \tau}^2]\times\!\sqrt{\vert M_{\tau \tau}^2\vert}$.